 - Upgrading of sidewalks

 Here’s one thing to keep in mind: Public betterments often come with a property tax increase.
-Public betterments increase the value of your property, therefore you are taxed accordingly.
+Public betterments increase the value of the property and therefore you are taxed accordingly.

-I thought the City of Boston had some great, easy-to-understand information about how public betterments affect your tax bill:
+The City of Boston has some great, easy-to-understand information about how public betterments affect your tax bill:

 Getting in touch with your assessor’s office is recommended if you disagree with any tax increases or if you’re curious how a currently-planned betterment will affect your future taxes.

-To get a perspective on betterments as they relate to property value, I checked with Mike Broker, a regional leader at TSI Appraisals, for his opinion.
+To get a perspective on betterments as they relate to property value, we checked with Mike Brocker-Querio, a staff appraiser at Amrock, for his opinion.
 Here’s what he had to say:

-Mike also gave me a great list of common improvements and how they affect your property value.
+Brocker-Querio also gave a great list of common improvements and how they affect your property value.
 Here are some improvements that typically increase your property value: